baruchel/lambdascript/README.md

 ### Mixing pure Python and Lambdascript

 Pure Python can be embed in the Markdown document by using _fenced code blocks_ and indicating `python` as the language of the block.
-Any other block of code will be interpreted as Lambdascript code.
+A fenced code block can also have `lambdascript` as its language if required.

 The following piece of code is a fenced code block containing Python code (and using the previously defined `fac` function):